Rethinking Round-Trip Translation for Machine Translation Evaluation: Related Work

-\paragraph{Reference-free Quality Estimation.} In recent years, there has been a surge of interest in designing QE metrics, which aims to predict translation quality from human expert judgement without the access to parallel reference translations in the run-time~\cite{specia2010machine, specia2013quest, bojar2014findings, zhao2020limitations}.
-Recent focus on QE is mainly based on human evaluation approaches, direct assessment (DA) and post-editing (PE), where researchers intend to train models on numerous human evaluation score features to estimate MT quality.
-Despite few unsuccessful early QE works towards predicting automatic evaluation metric \cite{blatz2004confidence}, current QE metrics generally require human-annotated DA and PE data at sentence level for training on the target languages pairs.
-YiSi-2~\cite{lo2019yisi} and COMET-QE-MQM~\cite{rei2021references} are recent progress, which demonstrate their effectiveness on \wmt shared tasks.
-Our work follows a zero-shot setting for low-resource translation quality evaluation, which means there is no need of data in the tested language pairs for training our predictors.
+\paragraph{Reference-free Quality Estimation.} In recent years, there has been a surge of interest in the task of directly predicting the human judgment, namely quality estimation (QE), without the access to parallel reference translations in the run-time~\cite{specia2010machine, specia2013quest, bojar2014findings, zhao2020limitations}.
+Recent focus on QE is mainly based on human evaluation approaches, direct assessment (DA) and post-editing (PE), where researchers intend to train models on data via human judgement features to estimate MT quality.
+Among these recent QE metrics, learning based models, YiSi-2~\cite{lo2019yisi}, COMET-QE-MQM~\cite{rei2021references}, to name a few, demonstrate their effectiveness on \wmt shared tasks.
+Our work shows \selfscore promote a recently advanced QE model.

-\paragraph{Quality Estimation via Round-trip Translation} Round-trip translation has been widely used in data augmentation in various NLP tasks~\cite{edunov2018understanding, hoang2018iterative, edunov2019evaluation}.
-However, there is no consistent agreement if it could be applied to indicate the translation quality.
-In order to assess the quality, there are two types of evaluation paradigms, automatic evaluation and human judgement.
-As the attempts on QE via \rtt lie in the area of automatic evaluation, metrics such as BLEU and BERTScore are frequently considered in the experiments. \citet{somers2005round} firstly concluded that there was no relationship between RTT and forward translation quality by ranking several online statistical MT systems on two language pairs against RTT BLEU scores.
-Later, \citet{koehn2005europarl} confirmed previous findings with the experiments testing one MT system for 10 English-centric language pairs.
-Our work rectify the transferred misunderstanding from SMT to NMT.